realiztikkk/Brutal-Wasteland/README.md

-Sure, I can reformat the guide to make every header or major section a drop down.
-Here is the updated version:

 # Brutal-Wasteland

 Introducing Brutal Wasteland, my take on making Fallout New Vegas and Fallout 3 tougher and more realistic.
 Maxed out at 255 plugins and over 865+ mods, you'll get new gameplay mechanics, enhanced textures, and overhauled locations.
 In this version, headshots are fatal, and everythinggg is extra lethal.
 Read more below!